 This is Obama’s bill.
 He doesn’t want abortion coverage.
 I don’t believe it will be in there regardless of what tinkering they do.
 I hope you’re right, but I doubt it.

-He prolly made that promise to the Holy See.
+He prolly made that promise.

 The Democrat bill on health care has been a disaster from the very start.
 Everyone knew this bill was going to have major hurdles.
 There were some real possibilities for common ground to be established and a bill passed.
 But we have only the politics of personal political advantage from each of them.